Leading United Way of Central Indiana

 Since joining United Way of Central Indiana (UWCI) as its President & CEO in 2013, Ann D. Murtlow has paved the way to the “New U” – a bold, community impact strategy focused on making positive, sustainable change in the areas of Education, Income, Health and Basic Needs.
 Under Ann’s leadership, UWCI has made significant progress in aligning programs, community partnerships, direct service agencies and public policy advocacy around data-driven community goals.

-New strategic partnerships in Ann’s tenure include the first global agreement with Eli Lilly & Company and United Way Worldwide to drive measurable social change in United Way’s priority areas; Jump IN for Healthy Kids, a community-wide campaign to reduce childhood obesity; and an expanded agreement with the Central Indiana Labor Council, which includes 65 labor unions throughout the region.
+New strategic partnerships in Ann’s tenure include the first global agreement with Eli Lilly and Company and United Way Worldwide to drive measurable social change in United Way’s priority areas; Jump IN for Healthy Kids, a community-wide campaign to reduce childhood obesity; and an expanded agreement with the Central Indiana Labor Council, which includes 65 labor unions throughout the region.
 In addition, UWCI became the sustaining partner for the Centers for Working Families Network – a growing group of agencies dedicated to improving the financial stability of low-income families.

 Ann’s passion for making lasting change in the community is recognized through UWCI’s public policy advocacy work.
 With an intense focus on quality early childhood education, UWCI has successfully led the process to secure funding for the On My Way Pre-K pilot program and has convened community leaders to create the Indianapolis Preschool Scholarship Program (IPSP), a five-year, $50 million investment in pre-K scholarships for low-income families in high need areas.
 In 2015, UWCI secured $2 million in state funding for 2-1-1, a call center serving more than 600,000 Hoosiers in need.